 The next statement that needs to be restated is the income statement.
 Now that it’s the third statement, I am seeing a pattern occur.
 That restating is literally just separating operating and financing activities.
 It is starting to sound easier than it actually is.
 Why does the income statement have additional steps?
 Just when I thought it was going to be okay, the income statement needs more attention.
 Tax needs to be allocated to operating and financing.
 Okay, but how do I do this?
 Easy.
 Find out the tax rate for the country the firm is from and then you have struck gold.
 To put it into perspective, the greater the profit the more tax you have to pay and vice versa.
 Tax is affected by both operating and financing due to borrowings and interest.
 I had honestly never thought about tax that much when it came to financial statements; obviously I knew it was there, but did not know where.
 To allocate tax to operating or financial activities we must calculate how much tax the firm would have paid on operating activities if it had no financial assets or liabilities and then doing the same to adjust the net financial expenses or income.
 The tax benefit needs to be calculated using:

 Tax benefit = net interest expense x tax rate of the firm

-One last additional thing that needs to be done in the income statement is to calculate comprehensive operating income after tax and net financial expenses after tax.
+One last additional thing that needs to be done in the income statement is to calculate Operating income after tax and Net financial expenses after tax.
 After this everything is done; three financial statements are restated.
 Let’s just hope everything is correct!
 New things can be scary to experience at first but after a while, I am sure it will all come together without any issues.

 Chapter 4 to me has been by far the most in-depth reading I have done so far.
 Perhaps this is because I have changed my learning style and find the reflections one of the most helpful ways to work through the assignments and grasp the key ideas.
 Bring on restating – I feel like I have the ammunition required to tackle the task ahead of me!